brainhack-boston/brainhack-boston.github.io/index.md

 ### November 21st and 22nd, 2024 <BR> Hosted at MGB Assembly Row and virtually

 ### Past events
 - [Spring Brainhack Boston 2024](index.2024.04.md)
 - [Brainhack Boston 2023](index.2023.12.md)

 ### Register

-If you are interested in participating in our 2024 Brainhack, please fill out [this short form.](https://forms.gle/LHGFpikgrJ8wybGcA)
+If you are interested in participating in our 2024 Brainhack, please fill out [this short form.](https://forms.gle/rjnX8opcLvorguEk8)

 ### About
-*Brainhack Boston 2024* is a hybrid event.
+Brainhack Boston 2024 is organized in coordination with Brainhack Global 2024.

+Brainhack Global is a unique conference that convenes researchers from across the globe and a myriad of disciplines to work together on innovative projects related to neuroscience.

+Brainhack Boston 2024 is focused on tool development for the [BRAIN Initiative CONNECTS program](https://www.ninds.nih.gov/news-events/highlights-announcements/nih-brain-initiative-launches-projects-develop-innovative-technologies-map-brain-incredible-detail), and particularly CONNECTS projects on multi-modal imaging of fiber tracts.
+These projects aim to collect, analyze, and integrate diffusion MRI and microscopy data towards constructing a multi-scale human connectome.

 **In-person location:**
 MGB Assembly Row